-The Application states that specific approval for use of endo-protease sourced from A. niger has been obtained from French, Russian, Danish and Chinese authorities.
-In the USA, enzyme preparations obtained from A. niger, including protease, have been self-assessed as generally recognized as safe (GRAS).
-The relevant GRAS notification is GRN 0000891.
-This US FDA GRAS notification does not explicitly refer to endo-protease, the enzyme of this Application.
+The Application states that specific approval for use of this endo-protease sourced from A. niger has been obtained from French, Russian, Danish and Chinese authorities.
+In the USA, enzyme preparations obtained from A. niger have been self-assessed as generally recognized as safe (GRAS).
+The relevant GRAS notification is GRN 0000892.
+This US Food and Drug Administration (FDA) GRAS notification does not explicitly refer to endo-protease, the enzyme that is the subject of this Application.

-The Application provides information confirming that the endo-protease enzyme preparation complies with the international enzyme preparation specifications of both the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and the Food Chemicals Codex, 6th Edition (see section 2.4.2 in the Risk Assessment Report, SD1).
+The Application provides information confirming that the endo-protease enzyme preparation complies with the international enzyme preparation specifications of both the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and the Food Chemicals Codex, 7th Edition (see section 2.4.2 in the Risk Assessment Report, SD1).
 Both these sources of specifications are primary sources in clause 2 of Standard 1.3.4 - Identity and Purity, so no separate specifications for the enzyme need to be written.